 Water: Water thoroughly then allow soil to dry slightly between waterings.
 Water less in winter when growth has slowed.
 Use filtered or distilled water because tap water may contain fluoride, chlorine and other chemicals that can damage palms.
 When watering, avoid getting the base of the palm wet to prevent rot.
 Use a container with drainage holes, and fast-draining potting mix to prevent soggy soil.

 Humidity: Average room (around 40-50% relative humidity).
 Indoor air can become extremely dry, especially in winter.
 It's a good idea to use a humidity monitor near your palm, rather than guess.
 If air is dry, use a cool-mist room humidifier.
 It's the most efficient way to boost humidity for your houseplants.

 Temperature: 70-80°F/21-27°C days; 55-60°F/13-16°C nights.
 Keep your palm away from heat/AC vents and cold blasts from doorways and windows in the winter months.
 Your Chinese palm doesn't like dry air or cold drafts.

 Soil: Mix 2 parts peat moss-based potting mix and 1 part sharp sand.

 Fertilizer: Most indoor plants like a steady diet of liquid plant food, but not palms.
 Palms are slow-growing, especially indoors, and don't need much fertilizer.
 Feed with a slow-release fertilizer, such as Jobe's Indoor Palm Fertilizer food spikes once in spring and again in summer.
 It contains the micronutrients this palm needs to keep it lush and green.

 Propagation: Sow seeds in spring, barely covering the seeds with soil.
-Keep them warm (75-80°F/24-27°C) and moist.
+Keep them warm (75-80°F/24-27°C) using a seedling heat mat, and moist.
 Seeds can take 2 months to germinate, so be patient.